Dress Code Policy at Work

 It does not matter what your occupation is.
 Whether you are an accountant or agricultural gardener, there will be a dress code policy.
 It is common knowledge that lawyers wear suits and doctors wear scrubs.
 But uniforms for other jobs can be vague and will differ from company to company.
 The choice of what to wear in the workplace is a mix of fashion, culture, comfort, weather and preference.

 A dress code defines what is appropriate for employees to wear in the workplace.
 With a dress code policy, a company can appear professional and consistent.
 If the company leaves it open to interpretation, outfits can range from jeans and t-shirt to suit and tie.
 By implementing a dress code policy, employers can prevent any issues from occurring.
+All staff should know where the dress code policy can be found.
+There are a few other things new employees should be aware of, find out in our blog Welcoming a New Recruit.

 Employees who interact with customers need to appear professional and welcoming.
 A policy that states how to dress ensures employees represent the company well.